ibm-cloud-docs/apiconnect/ri-mng-users.md

    c.
 In the navigation list, expand **API Connect** and click **Services**.

    d.
-On the "Services" page, click your Reserved service's name to open its administration console.
+On the "Services" page, click your Reserved instance's name to open its administration console.

+      On the "Services" page, a Reserved instance is labeled as "infrastructure".

 2. On the administration console's home page, click the **Provider organizations** tile.